jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Looking Up

 There is indeed a lot to think about when society encounters a new age.
 I found it very helpful to "lookup" and imagine what our community looks like from above.
-It helped me gain a proper perspective on our technological evolution.
+Looking up lets you gain a proper perspective on our society and its technological evolution.

 I didn't just imagine a better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.
 You'll be the "player god" of a civilization—a virtual divinity who knows all and sees all, and who puts your general will into action using an array of buttons, switches, and toggles.
-As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and most important when to click "upgrade" to a new age—which magically transforms, every factory, hospital, road, house, citizen, to the technology of the modern era.
+As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and most important when to click "upgrade" to a new age.
+Pressing the upgrade button magically transforms, every factory, hospital, road, house, citizen, to the technology of the modern era.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>